sourcehut-mirrors/fennel-ls/docs/installation.md

 ## Manual installation

-To install from source on Linux or macOS, run:
+To install from source on a unix system that has Lua installed:

 ```sh
 $ git clone https://git.sr.ht/~xerool/fennel-ls